ftrackhq/integrations/doc/using/tags.rst

 ===========================

 It is possible to customise the tag expressions used when matching the clip names to work with your own naming convention.
-This can be done it two different ways, either per session or persisted in Connect.
+This can be done in two different ways, either per session or persisted in Connect.

 Modify for a single session